terra-money/docs/docs/develop/terrain/cw20-factory.md

     /* Instantiate a CW20_base token */
     Instantiate(cw20_base::msg::InstantiateMsg),

-    /* Create new tokens based on token_address, amount of UST send to this contract and recipient address */
+    /* Create new tokens based on token_address, amount of LUNA send to this contract and recipient address */
     Mint {
         token_address: String,